 A good thesis statement should explain why your argument on the topic is significant and why your reader should consider your topic to be important.
 So, when you restate a statement, seek a solution to the “So what?” question.

 For example, if you have written an essay on liquor use in school, then you should cover the answer to the “So what?” question in your summary paragraph by including a statement on what it implies for the school officials.
-Also, along with these lines, you can also restate that since liquor consumption depends on more than the legitimate drinking age, it is important that understudies should be taught about the occurrence of liquor misuse along with the viewpoints of the experts in the school.
+Also, along with these lines, you can restate that since liquor consumption depends on more than the legitimate drinking age, it is important that students should be taught about the occurrence of liquor misuse, along with the viewpoints of the experts in the school.

 Never Apologize

 You have already added your defense points in the body paragraphs.
 So, apologizing at this point will weaken your conclusion.
-When you restate your thesis, avoid using things like, “It is possible that” or “It seems like” in the statement.
+When you restate your thesis, avoid using things like “It is possible that” or “It seems like” in the statement.
 You can use this conditional language only if your topic has scope to discuss the possibility or if it is a part of your thesis statement.
 Otherwise, never use it.
 Always maintain a level of confidence when you restate a thesis.
 Also, it is important to acknowledge the opponents, if there are any, without using absolute statements.

 Don’t Use Clichés

-When you restate your thesis, never use phrases such as “As this paper explains”, “In conclusion” or any similar phrases.
+When you restate your thesis, never use phrases such as “As this paper explains”, “In conclusion,” or any similar phrases.
 Your readers will already know that they are in the conclusion paragraph of the paper, and so needlessly using such blunt phrases will spoil the worth of your summary, and your readers may also feel that you lack creativity.

 Add a fresh perspective to your conclusion and rephrase the statement in an appealing and transparent way using creative and original phrases.

-How to Reword a Thesis?
+How to Reword a Thesis

 Your conclusion will get a captivating look if you rewrite your thesis statement word by word.
 So, how to reword a thesis?
 Here are a few important tips for rewording a thesis.